The current economic environment is incoherent and unpredictable, and the gap between available labor and expected growth grows wider every day.

 Artificial Intelligence (AI) Makes Warehouse Automation Smarter

-Artificial Intelligence (AI) serves as the brain of your entire operation.
+Artificial Intelligence (AI) can serve as the brain of your operation.
 It links all your warehouse automation solutions together, ensuring that they maximize efficiency.
 Drones, robots, and IoT technology all rely on this central network to navigate the warehouse and perform their assigned duties; AI also aids human laborers in bolstering safety and efficiency around the warehouse.

 AI can help design safer, smarter layouts for the entire warehouse.
-According to the Bureau of Labor Statistics, five out of every 100 full-time warehouse employees will suffer an injury at some point.
-But amid persistent labor shortages, warehouse operators can't afford to lose a single one of these workers.
+According to the latest (2023) BLS and CDC statistics, roughly four in every 100 full-time warehouse employees will suffer an injury at some point.
+Amid persistent labor shortages, warehouse operators can't afford to lose a single one of these workers.

 AI leverages data to understand how workers use the warehouse, where employees gather, and where the potential for injury exists.
 Then, it compiles the data to suggest optimized warehouse designs for maximum safety and efficiency.

 Humans can also leverage voice assistance AI technology to perform tasks around the warehouse.
-Employees can tell an AMR to retrieve specific items from around the warehouse with just a few words—order picking becomes as easy as talking into a microphone.
+Employees can tell an AMR to retrieve specific items from around the warehouse with just a few words—order picking can be as easy as talking into a microphone.

 Better Visibility Across Warehouse Processes Using Augmented Reality (AR)

-The best thing about augmented reality (AR) technology is its easy accessibility for inventory management.
-AR uses your phone or tablet camera to scan objects in frame.
-Then it uses available data to provide more detailed information about what you're looking at, often rendering items in 3D format.
+One of the valuable things about augmented reality (AR) technology is its easy accessibility for inventory management.
+AR uses your phone or tablet camera to scan objects in the frame.
+Then, it uses available data to provide more detailed information about what you're looking at—often rendering items in 3D format.

 Warehouses are vast landscapes with hundreds of thousands of items.
-AR understands the warehouse layout, every item within, and where to locate those items.
-Then, it creates an optimized map of sorts to guide workers to the items they need.
+AR can understand the warehouse layout, every item within, and where to locate those items.
+Then, it can create an optimized map of sorts to guide workers to the items they need.
 Arrows appear in AR, and workers can follow them to a destination.
-The item will even appear on-screen, providing workers with all the information they need.
+The item will even appear on-screen, providing workers with necessary information.

-But the applications of AR go far beyond scanning inventory.
-AR can also bolster employee training by pairing with more familiar technologies, especially for younger generations.
+However, the applications of AR often go far beyond scanning inventory.
+AR can bolster employee training by pairing with more familiar technologies, especially for younger generations.
 AR also helps you envision warehouse upgrades before breaking ground, giving insight into layout and traffic flow planning.

 Costs of Automating Warehouse Management and Operations

-Modern warehouse automation solutions can completely overhaul the way you do business.
+Modern warehouse automation solutions can change the way you do business.
 The question these days is less “how will this technology help?” and more “how much will it cost?”
-Your bottom line is the most important part of running a business.
-While you want to capitalize on a booming eCommerce market ASAP, you still need to consider long-term ROI before investing in automation.
+Your bottom line is one of the most important parts of running a business.
+While you want to capitalize on a booming eCommerce market, you should consider long-term ROI before investing in automation.

-The cost of automation depends on how far you're willing to go.
+The cost of an automation system depends on how far you're willing to go.
 On the low end, it could cost between $500,000 to $1 million to implement basic warehouse automation solutions like picking robots.
-On the high-end, you might run a bill upwards of $25 million to turn your warehouse into a fully-automated and innovative facility.
+On the high end, you might run a bill upwards of $25 million to turn your warehouse into a fully automated and innovative facility.

-Because these costs are so steep, it's wise to take gradual steps towards complete automation.
+Because these costs are so steep, consider taking gradual steps toward complete automation.
 Identify the areas of your business that could benefit most.